 Millions of British holidaymakers flock to the Dorset coast each year, and it’s easy to see why.
 Rolling landscapes, ancient coasts and some of the best museums in the South West can be found in this stunning coastal hotspot.
 Whether you’re in the mood for a serene beach walk or just want some ideas for family-friendly fun, we have you covered.

-Here is a list of some of the great things to do in Dorset; all you need to do now is choose your favourite!
+Here is a list of some of the great things to do whilst staying at one of our Dorset holiday parks: all you need to do now is choose your favourite!

 Take a trip back in time

 If the idea of seeing a life-sized Stegosaurus close-up excites your little ones, we have the perfect place to visit: The Dinosaur Museum.

 Located in Dorchester, the museum features dinosaur skeletons, fossils and interactive displays; perfect for both young and old.
 Whether you’re a family of history buffs looking to learn more about these prehistoric animals, or you just want to witness a whopping great dinosaur in the flesh, this is the place to visit.

 Previously acclaimed as one of Britain’s Top 10 Family Museums, The Dinosaur Museum earns upROARiously good reviews from visiting tourists.

 Calling all mummies: journey back to Ancient Egypt and visit the secret world of the pharaohs, with a trip to the Tutankhamun Exhibition in Dorchester.